percona/pbm-docs/docs/install/configure-authentication.md

 Note that the `{USER}` is the user that you will run the `pbm-agent` process.

-For [authentication and authorization via Native LDAP](https://docs.percona.com/percona-server-for-mongodb/6.0/authorization.html#authentication-and-authorization-with-direct-binding-to-ldap), you only create roles for LDAP groups in MongoDB as the users are stored and managed on the LDAP server.
+For [authentication and authorization via Native LDAP :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/authorization.html#authentication-and-authorization-with-direct-binding-to-ldap), you only create roles for LDAP groups in MongoDB as the users are stored and managed on the LDAP server.
 However, you still define the `$external` database as your authentication source:

 ```
 PBM_MONGODB_URI="mongodb://<user>:<password>@<hostname>:27017/?authMechanism=PLAIN&authSource=%24external&replSetName=xxxx"
 ```

-When using [AWS IAM authentication](), create the `pbm` user in the `$external` database with the username that contains the ARN of the IAM user/role.
+When using [AWS IAM authentication :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/aws-iam.html), create the `pbm` user in the `$external` database with the username that contains the ARN of the IAM user/role.

-=== "User authentication"
+=== ":fontawesome-regular-user: User authentication"

      ```
      arn:aws:iam::<ARN>:user/<user_name>
      ```

-=== "Role authentication"
+=== ":material-cloud-key-outline: Role authentication"

      ```
      arn:aws:iam::<ARN>:role/<role_name>